AndrewLaptev/saberbld/README.md

   - `--tasks-file` - filepath to tasks.yaml file
   - `--graph` - view dependencies tree as graph

-The Typer framework allows you to implement adaptive help information depending on the team.
+The Typer framework allows you to implement adaptive help information depending on the command/option.
 Information about data types and default values is also displayed in a convenient format:

 ![image](docs/images/1.png)